Skip to main content

 • How to ask:

-• What "yes" usually looks like:
+• What yes usually looks like:

-• If the answer is no:
+• If they say no:

 FAQ